Scoma’s

 The Space

 Two floors with bay views from most tables.
-The downstairs feels like an old-school SF seafood joint.
+The downstairs is the old-school SF seafood joint, dark and clubby.
 Upstairs is brighter with picture windows over the water.

 Practical Info